Serene-Arc/bulk-downloader-for-reddit/docs/COMPILE_FROM_SOURCE.md

 ### Navigating to the directory where script is downloaded
 Go inside the folder where script.py is located.
 If you are not familier with changing directories on command-prompt and terminal read *Changing Directories* in [this article](https://lifehacker.com/5633909/who-needs-a-mouse-learn-to-use-the-command-line-for-almost-anything)

-## Finding the correct prefix for Python
+## Finding the correct keyword for Python
 Enter these lines to terminal window until it prints out the version you have downloaded and installed:

 - `python --version`
 - `python3 --version`
 - `python3.7 --version`